rhekacitra/ReAgent-AI/README.md

 ## CRM Used

 - **Google Sheets** — Used as the CRM backend to store contacts and track email status.
--
-A sample file is included: `Sample_CRM.xlsx`
+- A sample file is included: `Sample_CRM.xlsx`.
-Use this to create your own Google Sheet and connect it to your workflow.
+   - Use this to create your own Google Sheet and connect it to your workflow.
-It contains mock data for testing, including valid and invalid emails for error handling validation.
+   - It contains mock data for testing, including valid and invalid emails for error handling validation.
 ---

 ## Features & Assumptions